From the people who brought you Flight Through Entirety.

 Follow us

-Nathan is on Bluesky at @nathanbottomley.com, Simon is @simonmoore.bsky.social, and Todd is is @toddbeilby.bsky.social.
+Nathan is on Bluesky at @nathanbottomley.com, Simon is @simonmoore.bsky.social, and Todd is @toddbeilby.bsky.social.
 The 500 Year Diary theme was composed by Cameron Lam.

 500 Year Diary shares a social media presence with Flight Through Entirety, which means you can follow us on Mastodon and Bluesky, as well as on X and Facebook.
 Our website is at 500yeardiary.com.
 Please consider rating or reviewing us on Apple Podcasts, or we’ll enter your house uninvited and very very slowly and fill your bed with goannas.